Project Overview

 U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services, Medicare - Medicaid Coordination Office

-Mathematica leads qualitative research studies through beneficiary interviews focused on understanding how dually eligible individuals experience Medicare and Medicaid systems, processes, and services.
+Mathematica leads qualitative research studies through enrollee interviews focused on understanding how dually eligible individuals experience Medicare and Medicaid systems, processes, and services.

-Mathematica uses human-centered design strategies including journey mapping and user personas to better capture the experiences of dually eligible individuals.
+Mathematica uses human-centered design strategies including journey mapping and user personas to better capture the experiences of dually eligible individuals in integrated care plans.
 Final reports and summary documents describe the methodology, respondents’ characteristics, findings, and resulting recommendations from each study.

 Evidence & Insights From This Project